ef3d0c3e/png_data/README.md

  * `image.png` the PNG containing an embed
  * `embed.tar` the extracted embedded file

+**Additional Options**
+ * `-s|--seed TXT` Sets the random seed for determining the payload blocks.
+By default the random seed is "WIDTHxHEIGHT" where WIDTH and HEIGHT are the original image's dimensions.

 ### Getting header information
 `png_embed -l lo2 -z output.png`
  * `lo2` is the `Lo` algorithm using the 2 lowest bits
  * `output.png` a `png_embed` encoded image
 This will display the header of the encoded file, as well as the comment.

+**Additional Options**
+ * `-s|--seed TXT` Sets the random seed for determining the payload blocks.
+By default the random seed is "WIDTHxHEIGHT" where WIDTH and HEIGHT are the original image's dimensions.

 # License